Valerie-Gtrz/Decoder-Ring/README.md

 # Decoder-Ring

-This project decodes and encodes using the Caesar shift, Subtitution, and Polybius square.
+This project decodes and encodes using the Caesar shift, Substitution, and Polybius square.